kajtd/Blog-Portfolio/content/articles/nuxt-seo.md

 - Streamlining the execution time of your JavaScript.
 - Reducing large data transfers that can slow down page loading.

 This area is vast, and going into detail on these topics would take us away from our main focus on Nuxt's technical SEO.
-But it's important to note that page speed is not just an extra feature; it's essential for good SEO.
+But it's important to note that page speed is essential for good SEO.

 ## Other Types of SEO to Remember